Energy-Based Models for Continual Learning: Experiments

 \subsubsection{Comparison with existing methods}

-We focus on the investigation of the performance of different model architectures with similar model size and memory footprint, and thus do no compare with replay-based methods.
-Since there is no knowledge on the number of tasks, many methods of continual learning that rely on task boundaries are generally inapplicable.
-One trivial adaptation is to take the core action after every batch step instead of every task.
-However, doing such adaptation is impractical for most algorithms, such as EWC, because of the large computational complexity.
-However, we managed to run the Online EWC, SI, and BGD baselines in this way.
+In this setting, we restrict our comparison to methods that do not use replay.
+Most of the non-replay methods that were compared in Table~\ref{tab:comp_baselines_boundary_aware} cannot be applied to the \emph{boundary-free} setting without modification, because these methods rely on known task boundaries to perform certain consolidation operations (e.g., to update the parameter regularization term).
+A relatively straight-forward adaptation of these methods is to perform their consolidation operation after every mini-batch step instead of after each task (see also \citep{zeno2018task}), although this adaptation is impractical for some algorithms (e.g., EWC) because of large computational complexity.
+We managed to run the Online EWC and SI baselines in this way, while the BGD baseline is designed to be suitable for the \emph{boundary-free} setting.

+We further note that there are continual learning methods that might be applicable to settings in which task boundaries are unknown (i.e., a \emph{boundary-agnostic} setting), but these methods are not necessarily also applicable to the \emph{boundary-free} setting, because often these methods still require that there are underlying task boundaries.
+For example, the method proposed by \citep{wortsman2020supermasks} is able to infer task boundaries if they are not given (i.e., \emph{boundary-agnostic}), but this method cannot deal with the setting in which there are no underlying boundaries at all (i.e., \emph{boundary-free}).

+The results on the \emph{boundary-free} setting are shown in \tbl{tab:comp_baselines_boundary_free}.
 All compared methods used similar model architectures as in the \emph{boundary-aware} setting.
 Each experiment was performed $5$ times with different random seeds, the results are reported as the mean $\pm$ SEM over these runs.

-The results are shown in \tbl{tab:comp_baselines_boundary_agnostic}.
 We observe that EBMs have a significant improvement on all the datasets.
 The experiments show that EBMs have good generalization ability for different continual learning problems as EBMs can naturally handle data streams with and without task boundaries.